weewx/weewx/docs_src/utilities/weectl-rest.md

     # Upload to all enabled services:
     weectl rest run

-Only enabled services are uploaded to.
+Uploading will only be done to enabled services.
 If you name a service that is not enabled, it will be skipped with a notice.

 ## Options